tilmitt11191/dotfiles/sublime_text/Packages/rainbow_csv/README.md

 ![screenshot](https://i.imgur.com/UtGKbEg.png)

 ### Usage
 Rainbow CSV has content-based csv/tsv autodetection mechanism.
-This means that package will analyze plain text files even if they do not have "*.csv" or "*.tsv" extension.
+This means that the package will analyze plain text files even if they do not have "*.csv" or "*.tsv" extension.

 Rainbow highlighting can also be manually enabled from Sublime context menu (see the demo gif below):
-1. Select a character that you want to use as a delimiter with mouse.
-Delimiter can be any non-alphanumeric printable ASCII symbol, e.g. semicolon
+1. Select a character (or sequence of characters) that you want to use as a delimiter with the cursor
 2. Right mouse click: context menu -> Rainbow CSV -> Enable ...

 You can also disable rainbow highlighting and go back to the original file highlighting using the same context menu.
-This feature can be used to temporary rainbow-highlight even non-table files.
+This feature can be used to temporarily rainbow-highlight even non-table files.

 Manual Rainbow Enabling/Disabling demo gif:
 ![demo](https://i.imgur.com/7lSSMst.gif)